// blog / redacted-epstein-files.md

 Case Study: What Went Wrong with the Redacted Epstein Files

 The release was supposed to balance transparency and protection.
-But the truth is that it failed both.
+In the end, it failed both.

 According to guidance from the U.S. National Archives, proper redaction requires permanently removing sensitive content rather than merely obscuring it visually.